milhamr01/PracticalLinearAlgebra/README.md

 This repository was created as a structured code reproduction and conceptual explanation project based on **Practical Linear Algebra for Data Science: From Core Concepts to Applications Using Python** by **Mike X. Cohen**.

-> The book cover is not embedded.
-Add a legal/official image manually if required.

 ---